lbruand/cql2plantuml/README.md

 =======================

 This work includes classes (CQL AST Parser) originally written by Tamer AbdulRadi distributed under the Apache Licence 2.0 at (https://github.com/schemasafe/troy).
 These classes were then modified.

+This work includes classes originally written by Julien Eluard distributed under the Apache Licence 2.0 at (https://github.com/jeluard/maven-plantuml-plugin).
+These classes were then modified.